bigcommerce/dev-docs/markdown/api-docs/orders/orders-api-overview.md

 <!-- theme:  -->

-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> If a shipping address is not provided, it defaults to the billing address.

 </div>
 </div>